Associations and institutions are welcome to apply to become members of the ALCC.

 Another exception is that material created by employees as part of their employment is generally the copyright of the employer.
 Whether something is created as part of your employment will depend on all the facts, such as whether you were directed to make it by your employer, whether you worked on it during your working hours, and whether you used your employer’s equipment.

-Created under the terms of a contract
+Material created under the terms of a contract